swisnl/filament-activitylog/README.md

 ## Access control

-By default, the actions use the `viewActivitylog` and `commentActivitylog` abilities on the model policy.
+By default, the actions use the `viewActivityLog` and `commentActivityLog` abilities on the model policy.
 If the policy doesn't exist or the method is not defined in the policy, the action is shown to everyone.

 ```php